Investing attitudes in Australia shift with age

 Investors with a high net-worth generally hold a generous proportion of their personal investments in direct equities and direct property, with an increasing capacity for international investments.

 Investing by age

-Cash and term deposits are still prolific, however, Rice Warner anticipates this avenue of investment will continually reduce over time as more investors search for greater yields.
+However, cash and term deposits are still prolific.
+Rice Warner anticipates this avenue of investment will continually reduce over time as more investors search for greater yields.

 Rice Warner recorded a decline in the allocation of funds to direct equities across all age groups, owing to market volatility and investor uncertainty.
 However, the group anticipates a forthcoming resurgence in these assets.

-Whether you’re a seasoned investor looking to expand your portfolio or a complete novice, it's beneficial to understand your objectives, calculate costs and implement a sound strategy to successfully grow your wealth.
+Whether you’re a complete novice just starting out or a seasoned investor looking to expand your portfolio, it's beneficial to understand your objectives, calculate costs and implement a sound strategy to successfully grow your wealth.

 - Get away on Jetstar with flights on sale from $35

 - Cardano price analysis 20 September: ADA token scores modest gains in early trading

 - Attorney general’s brutal crypto exchange review is just the start